Weeks-UNC/RNAvigate/docs/source/index.rst

 ..
-StarMapper documentation master file, created by sphinx-quickstart on Mon May 16 21:18:03 2022.
+RNAvigate documentation master file, created by sphinx-quickstart on Mon May 16 21:18:03 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to StarMappers's documentation!
+Welcome to RNAvigate's documentation!
 =====================================

 .. note::